NoahY/q2a-xml-rpc/README.rst

 =================================
-Question2Answer Merge
+Question2Answer XML-RPC Server
 =================================
 -----------
 Description
 -----------
-This is a plugin for **Question2Answer** that allows admin to merge questions.
+This is a plugin for **Question2Answer** that allows access via XML-RPC.

 --------
 Features
 --------
-- moves comments and answers from one question to another, then deletes the first question
+- view questions stream
-- shows merge dialog on duplicate questions
+- view individual questions
-- ajax call to show which posts are affected
+- vote on questions and answers
-- store redirect info for deleted questions in postmeta
+- post questions, answers, and comments

 ------------
 Installation